Last Updated on December 12, 2020 by Nina Ahmedow

 Who says you always have to spend several days in a city?
 Here are my suggestions for how to spend twelve hours in Hamburg, Germany.

 Let’s be honest: A few hours will never be sufficient to explore a city to its fullest, but that doesn’t mean you shouldn’t have a go!

 Germany: The country where you can find good bread, pretty Christmas markets, and free education!
 Hamburg is this Western European country’s second-largest city and one of the most important ports in Europe.
 While I may not agree with the locals who proclaim it to be “the most beautiful city in the world,” I do think it has a fair amount of things do see and do.

-But if you only have twelve hours you’ll have to be quick when exploring the city.
+But if you only have a few hours you’ll have to be quick when exploring the city.
 And because I want you to enjoy your time I created this guide on how to spend twelve hours in Hamburg.
 However, if you have the chance to spend more time in Germany’s Gateway to the World, check out these posts on:

 - The 6 Best Things to Do in Hamburg

 - Where to Stay in Hamburg